GSA-TTS/gitlab-runner-cloudgov/README.md

     cf login -a api.fr.cloud.gov --sso
     ```

-2. Target the org and space for deployment
+1. Target the org and space for deployment
     ```
-    cf target -o ORGNAME -s SPACENAME
+    cf target -o ORG_NAME -s RUNNER_SPACE_NAME
     ```
     For example:
     ```
-    cf target -o sandbox-gsa -s bret.mogilefsky
+    cf target -o sandbox-gsa -s yer.name
     ```

-3. Create a [cloud.gov service account](https://cloud.gov/docs/services/cloud-gov-service-account/), tagged with `gitlab-service-account`
+1. Create a [cloud.gov service account](https://cloud.gov/docs/services/cloud-gov-service-account/), tagged with `gitlab-service-account`
     ```
     cf create-service cloud-gov-service-account space-deployer SERVICE_ACCOUNT_INSTANCE -t "gitlab-service-account"
     ```

-4. Create a [cloud.gov brokered S3 bucket](https://cloud.gov/docs/services/s3/) - `basic-sandbox` is suggested.
+1. Create a [cloud.gov brokered S3 bucket](https://cloud.gov/docs/services/s3/) - `basic-sandbox` is suggested.
    Note that `OBJECT_STORE_INSTANCE` only needs to be unique within the specific space as it will have a prefix prepended to create the S3 bucket name.
     ```
     cf create-service s3 basic-sandbox OBJECT_STORE_INSTANCE
     ```

-4. Copy `vars.yml-template` to `vars.yml`
+1. Copy `vars.yml-template` to `vars.yml`
     ```
     cp vars.yml-template vars.yml
     ```

-5. Edit `vars.yml` and modify the values there as needed.
+1. Edit `vars.yml` and modify the values there as needed.
 In particular, you must
     * supply the `ci_server_token` provided when you [configure the runner at the target GitLab URL](https://docs.gitlab.com/ee/tutorials/create_register_first_runner/#create-and-register-a-project-runner)
     * supply the `service_account_instance` name that you used when you created the service instance in step 3
     * supply the `object_store_instance` name that you used when you created the brokered S3 bucket in step 4

-6. Deploy the GitLab runner
+1. Deploy the GitLab runner
     ```
     cf push --vars-file vars.yml
     ```
-7. Check to see that the runner has registered itself in GitLab under your project
+1. Check to see that the runner has registered itself in GitLab under your project
    repository under Settings -> CI/CD -> Runners (Expand)

 At this point the runner should be available to run jobs.
 See [Use GitLab - Use CI/CD to build your application - Getting started](https://docs.gitlab.com/ee/ci/)